VansonLeung/Sample-AsyncListAnim/README.md

 ## Concurrency - Continuation usages

+- Continuation in Swift is primarily used for bridging between asynchronous and synchronous code.
+- It allows you to wrap asynchronous or callback-based code that doesn't use the async and await syntax into a form that can be used with async and await code.
+- This is often necessary when interfacing with libraries or APIs that don't yet support Swift's native concurrency features.

 ```swift
     /// Prepare the pagination view model to load the next request (next page or refresh)
     ///